 But before you start prepping anything, you’ll want to make sure you have plenty of containers ready.
 The fruits of your labors have to go somewhere!
 Tracy recommends glass Pyrex containers (“I like them because I feel better about microwaving glass over plastic.”) and, of course, Mason jars.

 And now, onto Tracy’s top picks of things to meal prep for the week:

 “Sunday nights are roast nights at my house,” Tracy says.
 “I go through the fridge and pantry and roast any vegetable that needs to be used up.”
 She’ll later put the roasted veggies into salads or just mix with vinegar and oil to eat as a snack.

-Also: We’re going to cheat a little here and put all vegetable prep under this category.
-While some of your produce is in the oven, use the down time to wash and cut up other vegetables and lettuce so that it’s ready to go for lunches or after work.
+While some of your produce is in the oven, use the down time to wash and cut up other vegetables and lettuce so that it’s ready to go for lunches or easy snacks.
 “If I’m not careful, I can easily make some bad food choices out of raging hunger while I’m making dinner.
 I can turn into a snack monster!
 If I have cut up vegetables with a dip (hummus or a ranch dip), I can arm myself for that moment and bypass the situation completely!”
 She’ll also put vegetables out for her son to snack on.
 “No arguments from anyone who is super hungry!” she jokes.

 2. Hard-Boiled Eggs